24/7 Free Live Search

 Hire an Attorney

-An attorney at first appearance can argue for a reduced bond or release on recognizance.
+With an attorney at first appearance, the defense can argue for reduced bond or ROR.
 The 6th Circuit Public Defender serves qualifying defendants.

 📅